basemhesham/Silicon-Sprint-AUC/docs/MODULE6.md

 Each student's design occupies a single **project slot** — a fixed-size physical boundary called `project_macro`.
-All slots are identical in dimension (**915.33 × 1031.66 µm**) and must connect to the surrounding infrastructure through a fixed set of ports on each edge.
+All slots are identical in dimension (**880 × 1031.66 µm**) and must connect to the surrounding infrastructure through a fixed set of ports on each edge.

 The instructor provides a **DEF template** for the slot.
-LibreLane uses this template during floorplanning to stamp the correct boundary, I/O pin locations, and power ring geometry into your design — exactly as the `user_project_wrapper.def` template was used in Module 5 for Caravel.
+LibreLane uses this template during floorplanning to stamp the correct boundary, I/O pin locations, and power ring geometry into your design — exactly as the `project_macro.def` template was used in Module 5 for Caravel.

 ```{admonition} Why a Fixed Footprint?